 At the end of the project, organizations conduct a thorough review of the risk management process, capturing lessons learned and updating risk management practices for future projects.

-The final stage in the risk management lifecycle is project closure, where organizations wrap up the project and evaluate its overall performance, including the effectiveness of risk management efforts.
+The final stage in the risk management lifecycle is project closure, where organizations wrap up the risk occurring project and evaluate its overall performance, including the effectiveness of risk management efforts.

-Conduct a Post-Project Risk Review: As part of project closure, organizations should conduct a comprehensive review of the risk management process, assessing the effectiveness of risk identification, assessment, response strategies, monitoring, and control.
+Conduct a Post-Project Risk Review: As part of project closure, organizations should conduct a comprehensive review of the risk management process, assessing the effectiveness of the risk identification process, assessment, response strategies, monitoring, and control.

-This review can help identify areas for improvement and highlight best practices that can be carried forward into future projects.
+This review can help with project costs, identify areas for improvement and highlight best practices that can be carried forward into future projects.

 Document Lessons Learned: Throughout the project lifecycle, organizations will have encountered various risks and develop strategies to mitigate them.